 Now that Christmas is over, all the twinkling lights and decorations are down and packed away for the next 11 months, it’s cold, dark and gloomy for a good few weeks before Spring arrives so what to do to pass the time until the evenings start getting a bit lighter.
-Here’s a list of things that will help make those long dark evenings pass that little bit quicker.
+Here’s a list of 6 things to do in the winter evenings that will help make those long dark nights pass that little bit quicker.

 There are plenty of recipes out there waiting for you to try; maybe you received a cook book for Christmas, you found a tasty sounding dish online that you wanted to make or you fancied attempting a family recipe, once you have found what you are going to cook grab yourself a glass of wine and get chopping (do this part before you start drinking the wine, no one wants to find bits of fingers and nails in their food).